pmb-7684/Data_Mining_Regression_Project3/README.md

 ### **Overview**

 The main goal of Project 3 is to work with regression models.
 The goal is to create a blog that includes (1) an introduction to topic and dataset.
 Next, (2) discuss what regression is and how it works (specifically linear regression).
-Math for bonus points.
 Then, (3) discuss experiments with different types of regression.
 Lastly, (4) conclude with what you have learned from this project.

 ### **Introduction**